dekuNukem/duckyPad/getting_started.md

 ### Consolidate Keyboard Shortcuts

+The most obvious use case is putting your commonly used hotkeys on duckyPad!
+Simply create a profile and add them in.

 For many applications, you can find an official list of keyboard shortcuts.
 Just search `app_name shortcuts` on google.

-Put your commonly used ones on duckyPad to speed up your workflow!
 Some examples:

 [Firefox](https://support.mozilla.org/en-US/kb/keyboard-shortcuts-perform-firefox-tasks-quickly) and [Chrome](https://support.google.com/chrome/answer/157179?co=GENIE.Platform%3DDesktop)